 Why HRV Matters for Precision Sports

-HRV provides insight into your autonomic balance, which affects: - Motor control: Fine motor skills degrade when sympathetic tone is elevated - Focus and concentration: Higher HRV correlates with better attention regulation - Composure under pressure: Parasympathetic flexibility helps manage clutch moments - Recovery between matches: Track cumulative fatigue during tournaments
+HRV gives you a window into that state: - Motor control: Fine motor skills degrade when sympathetic tone is elevated - Focus and concentration: Higher HRV correlates with better attention regulation - Composure under pressure: Parasympathetic flexibility helps manage clutch moments - Recovery between matches: Track cumulative fatigue during tournaments

 Pre-Competition HRV Patterns